Sifting the Noise: A Comparative Study of LLM Agents in Vulnerability False Positive Filtering: Introduction

-In summary, this work makes three contributions: \begin{itemize}[leftmargin=1em,label=$\star$] \item \textbf{Dimension.} This paper bridges recent advances in LLM-based autonomous agents~\cite{yao2022react,yang2024sweagent,wang2025openhands} with a long-standing and practically critical software security problem, i.e., FP filtering in SAST~\cite{guo2023mitigating,kang2022detecting}.
-While prior work has explored LLMs as one-shot semantic classifiers~\cite{wen2024llm4sa,du2025llm4pfa}, our study is the first to systematically examine whether agentic reasoning, tool use, and environment interaction can meaningfully improve the actionability of SAST results at scale, both on benchmarks and real-world codebases. \item \textbf{Comparative Study.} We conduct the first comprehensive comparative evaluation of three state-of-the-art LLM-based agent frameworks, i.e., \textsc{Aider}~\cite{aider}, \textsc{OpenHands}~\cite{wang2025openhands}, and \textsc{SWE-agent}~\cite{yang2024sweagent}, for vulnerability FP filtering.
-Our evaluation spans two complementary settings: the OWASP Benchmark (v1.2) and real-world Java vulnerabilities from the Vul4J dataset~\cite{bui2022vul4j}.
-We compare agentic frameworks against vanilla LLM prompting across three backbone models, i.e., Claude 4 Sonnet, DeepSeek Chat, and GPT-5. \item \textbf{Empirical Insights and Practical Guidelines.} Our results show that LLM-based agents can remove the majority of SAST FPs, reducing an initial FP detection rate of over 92\% to 6.3\% on OWASP Benchmark in the best configuration.
-On a sample (n=50) of the Vul4J dataset, the agents show a maximum of 93.3\% FP identification rate when given alerts generated the by CodeQL.
+In summary, this work makes three contributions: \begin{itemize}[leftmargin=1em,label=$\star$,nosep] \item \textbf{Dimension.} This paper bridges recent advances in LLM-based autonomous agents~\cite{yao2022react,yang2024sweagent,wang2025openhands} with a long-standing and practically critical software security problem, i.e., FP filtering in SAST~\cite{guo2023mitigating,kang2022detecting}.
+While prior work has explored LLMs as one-shot semantic classifiers~\cite{wen2024llm4sa,du2025llm4pfa}, our study is the first to systematically examine whether agentic reasoning, tool use, and environment interaction can meaningfully improve the actionability of SAST results at scale, both on benchmarks and real-world codebases. \item \textbf{Comparative Study.} We conduct the first comprehensive comparative evaluation of three state-of-the-art LLM-based agent frameworks, i.e., \textsc{Aider}~\cite{aider}, \textsc{OpenHands}~\cite{wang2025openhands}, and \textsc{SWE-agent}~\cite{yang2024sweagent}, for vulnerability FP filtering. \mrm{The full cross-model and cross-agent comparison covers the OWASP Benchmark (v1.2) and real-world Java alerts from Vul4J~\cite{bui2022vul4j}, using Claude Sonnet 4, DeepSeek Chat, and GPT-5 as backbone models.
+We further conduct a focused post-cutoff C/C++ study on OSS-Fuzz~\cite{ossfuzz} using the strongest configuration to evaluate contamination-free generalization, stronger non-agentic baselines, and capability ablations.} \item \textbf{Empirical Insights and Practical Guidelines.} Our results show that LLM-based agents can remove the majority of SAST FPs, reducing an initial FP detection rate of over 92\% to 6.3\% on OWASP Benchmark in the best configuration.
+On a sample (n=50) of the Vul4J dataset, the agents show a maximum of 93.3\% FP identification rate when given alerts generated by CodeQL.
 However, we find that the benefit of shifting to an agentic framework is backbone- and CWE-dependent: agentic reasoning improves FP filtering for stronger models, but yields limited or even negative gains for others.
 Residual FPs are concentrated in policy- and cryptography-related CWEs, while injection-style vulnerabilities are filtered reliably.
 We further reveal trade-offs between aggressive FP removal, true vulnerability suppression, and operational cost, providing concrete guidance on when and how LLM-based agents should be deployed in practice. \end{itemize}